white-leaf-devs/recommendation-system/README.md

 ### Functions

-In the following functions and argument with a `?` indicates it's optional.
+In the following functions an argument with a `?` indicates it's optional.

 ###### `query_user`